huseyjav/Mila-compiler/README.md

 # Semestral Work

-This project is a part of a course called "Programming Languages and Compilers" and the provided template is used Implemented files can be found in src/ folder

-# Semestral work structure

-- `CMakeLists.txt` - CMake source file
-- `main.hpp` - main function definition
-- `Lexan.hpp`, `Lexan.cpp` - Lexan related sources
-- `Parser.hpp`, `Parser.cpp` - Parser related sources
-- `fce.c`  - grue for `write`, `writeln`, `read` function, it is compiled together with the program
-- `samples` - directory with samples describing syntax
-- `mila` - wrapper script for your compiler

-Compilation tests and correct output tests for sample files are implemented using `ctest` and defined in `CMakeLists.txt`.
+LLVM front-end for a pascal-like programming language Samples of the language can be found in samples folder The program outputs an LLVM IR which can be used for optimizations which is later turned into an executable with a script

 ## Dependencies